Watch Dogs: Legion: Plot

-Later, Wrench is contacted by Skye Larsen, who offers to help with Aiden's recovery in exchange for retaking control of her facilities from Rempart.
-Upon doing so, Larsen proposes an experimental trial on Jackson using the BrocaBridge to link his mind with Aiden's.
-Jackson enters Aiden's mind and, after revisiting several memories from his past, helps him overcome his guilt for his role in the death of Jackson's sister Lena seventeen years ago.
-Deciding to leave his vigilante persona behind, Aiden awakens from the coma and makes amends with Jackson.
-With Aiden saved, Wrench works with him and Jackson to defeat Rempart, who is attempting to escape London on his personal barge.
-Wrench boards the barge and destroys Rempart's robot army before subduing Rempart and leaving him to be arrested by Albion authorities.

-In the aftermath, Aiden and Wrench decide to continue working together for the time being.
-Connie later calls them to invite them to join DedSec after finding a contact who survived the London attacks, leading into the events of the main campaign.

 Assassin's Creed expansion

 This non-canonical crossover with the Assassin's Creed franchise focuses on DedSec helping Darcy Clarkson, a member of the Assassin Brotherhood and a descendant of renowned 19th-century Assassins Jacob and Evie Frye.
 After intercepting a conversation between Darcy and a Templar, Graham Westerly, DedSec learn about the secret war between the Assassins and Templars, and that the former have been forced to leave London after being hunted to near-extinction.
 They also discover that Darcy returned to London to rescue her brother Lucas, who was captured while trying to free the city from the Templars' control like their ancestors had done nearly two centuries prior.
 After tracking down Darcy, DedSec agree to help her rescue Lucas, who is being tortured by Graham to learn the location of a hidden Assassin Tomb in London.
 However, Westerly murders Lucas after obtaining the information he wanted.

 After finding the Tomb on the grounds of the Buckingham Palace, DedSec help Darcy get inside to investigate.
 She discovers statues of several Assassins, including Jacob, Evie and Edward Kenway, and a vault containing advanced technology and an Assassin outfit, which she dons.
 Westerly arrives moments later, accompanied by a platoon of Albion soldiers, but Darcy manages to kill them.
 Before dying, Westerly claims that the Templars will remain in control of London for as long as the Assassins are too afraid to fight back.
 After leaving the tomb, Darcy decides to stay in London to continue fighting the Templars, and accepts DedSec's invite to join them.